-Do vision boards work?
+D o vision boards work?
 That is a question many people are still wondering after all these years.
-The answer to this question largely depends on what you mean by “vision board.”
-If you simply think of a piece of paper or cardboard with some pictures taped to it, then probably not–they tend not to be very effective at helping people achieve their goals.
+The answer largely depends on what you mean by “vision board.”
+If you simply think of a piece of paper or cardboard with pictures taped to it, then probably not—they are usually not very effective at helping people achieve their goals.

-Vision boards are visual representations or images of what you want your life to look like, and they can be very motivating.
-If a person sees their goals depicted in an image format, it helps them remember what they need to do in order for that goal to become reality.
-People also typically put positive affirmations for manifesting next to the images on their vision board in order motivate themselves further.
+Vision boards are visual representations of what you want your life to look like, and they can be very motivating.
+If a person sees their goals depicted visually, it helps them remember what they need to do for those goals to become reality.
+People also typically place positive affirmations next to the images on their vision board to further motivate themselves.

 Creating a vision board is one of the simplest and most powerful tools you can use to help achieve your goals.
-By writing down what you want to achieve in life, committing it to paper, and then framing it around specific images or symbols, you open yourself up to new possibilities and accelerated progress.
+Writing down what you want to achieve in life, committing it to paper, and framing it around specific images or symbols opens you up to new possibilities and faster progress.
 Here’s how to create a board for manifestation.

 Start by Writing Down Your Top Three Goals

-List out the goals you’d like to achieve over the next year or two (or however long your vision board will be around).
-This can include things like getting a new job, traveling more, becoming healthier/fitter, etc… Make sure each sentence links back to a specific image or symbol if possible.
-After you have written out a list of goals, arrange them into one large visual representation.
-Add images/symbols that represent corresponding aspects of these visions (e.g., financial success could feature dollar signs, relationships might include hearts and flowers).
+List the goals you’d like to achieve over the next year or two, or however long your vision board will remain in place.
+These can include things like getting a new job, traveling more, or becoming healthier and fitter.
+Make sure each goal connects to a specific image or symbol whenever possible.
+After you have written out your goals, arrange them into one cohesive visual representation.
+Add images and symbols that represent corresponding aspects of these visions (for example, financial success could include dollar signs, while relationships might feature hearts or flowers).

-Some people choose to create a board with general aspirations such as “a better job”, while others might focus specifically on improving their finances or relationships.
+Some people choose to create a board with general aspirations such as “a better job,” while others focus specifically on improving finances or relationships.
 The key is finding something that resonates with you so that your vision board becomes an outlet for positive motivation.

-Make sure that each item on your board reflects something close to what you want for yourself, even if it’s not completely specific yet.
-It will be easier for you and more motivating when the vision feels concrete and within reach.
+Each item on your board should reflect something close to what you want for yourself, even if it is not yet completely defined.
+It will be easier and more motivating when the vision feels concrete and within reach.

 The best way to achieve your goals is by writing them down.
-This will help you focus on what you need to accomplish and make it easier for yourself to stay motivated throughout the entire year.
-When writing down your goals, be sure that they are specific, measurable, achievable (SMAA), relevant and time-bound.
+This practice helps you focus on what you need to accomplish and makes it easier to stay motivated throughout the year.
+When writing down your goals, be sure that they are specific, measurable, achievable, relevant, and time-bound.

-It may feel a bit silly at first, but if you can commit yourself to writing down your goals every day or week, it will help to keep you on track.
-Keep a copy of your goal sheet with you in order to ensure that you are regularly reviewing it, so you stay on track.
+It may feel a bit silly at first, but if you commit to writing down your goals every day or week, it will help you stay on track.
+Keep a copy of your goal sheet with you so that you are regularly reviewing it and remaining consistent.

 How to Pick the Perfect Cardstock and Paper for Your Vision Board

-One of the first things you’ll want to do when creating a vision board is choose the perfect substrate.
-Choosing the right board for your vision can be important to making sure that you have the right tools and supplies to create your project.
-Boards come in different shapes, sizes, and colors, so it is important to choose one that will help you visualize what you are creating.
-Some boards may also come with grids or other drawing tools, which can make planning a project much easier.
+One of the first things you’ll want to do when creating a vision board is choose the right substrate.
+Selecting the proper board ensures you have the right tools and supplies to create your project.
+Boards come in different shapes, sizes, and colors, so it is important to choose one that will help you visualize your vision.
+Some boards may also come with grids or other drawing tools, which can make planning a project easier.
 Cardstock is an excellent choice because it can be quickly and easily customized.
 This makes it ideal for creating personalized boards.
-Not all cardstocks are created equal.
-While some are more affordable and easier to work with, others may produce better results.
+Not all cardstock is created equal; while some options are more affordable and easier to work with, others may produce better results and durability.

 You could even use a vision board for your company.
-Hang a board on your wall in the office so team members can view and comment on past and present visions while they develop their own plans.
+Hang a board on your wall in the office so team members can view and comment on past and present visions while developing their own plans.

 Finding the Best Magazines for Vision Boards

 It has become a popular trend to create vision boards as part of personal growth and development.
-Choose magazines that deal with personal growth and development topics–this will help you get inspired by see other people’s success stories.
-Think about what events or experiences influenced your goals-making process, which will lend itself well to themed magazines such as “Life & Style,” “Joy” or “Forbes Magazine.”
+Choose magazines that deal with personal growth topics—this will help you get inspired by seeing other people’s success stories.
+Think about what events or experiences influenced your goal-making process, which will lend itself well to themed magazines such as “Life & Style,” “Joy,” or “Forbes.”
 Include articles on techniques such as affirmations, visualization, and guided meditation.

 Maintaining and Updating Your Vision Board